ovn-controller(8) OVN Manual ovn-controller(8)

 Supported tunnel types for connecting hypervisors and

-gateways are geneve, vxlan, and stt.
+gateways are geneve and vxlan.

 Due to the limited amount of metadata in vxlan, the capa‐